oauth2-proxy/oauth2-proxy/docs/docs/configuration/overview.md

 with underscores (`_`).
 If the argument can be specified multiple times, the environment variable should be plural (trailing `S`).

-This is particularly useful for storing secrets outside of a configuration file or the command line.
+This is particularly useful for storing secrets outside a configuration file or the command line.

 For example, the `--cookie-secret` flag becomes `OAUTH2_PROXY_COOKIE_SECRET`,